"Genealogy: Where you confuse the dead and irritate the living."

 John Crandall (1618-1676), founding settler of Westerly, Rhode Island, associate of Roger Williams.
 Descendant of several generations of unruly Puritan divines, including his grandfather Nicholas Crundall (1562-1605), of whom Wikipedia observes (in its article about John Crandall) that "[i]n a case brought in the Star Chamber against Nicholas Crundall, Jr., who succeeded his father as vicar [of Winterbourne, Gloucestershire], his accuser reported that Crundall resisted a constable, mockingly crying out 'The Queen's name!
 The Queen's name!
 I do not care a turd for thee nor her either.'"
 John Crandall was a 9X-great grandfather of Teresa and the direct paternal ancestor of Teresa's maternal grandfather Paul Leslie Crandall (1901-1987).

-"Cornet" Joseph Parsons (abt 1620-1683), one of the founders of both Springfield and Northampton, Massachusetts, and his wife Mary Bliss Parsons (abt 1628-1712), who was charged twice with witchcraft, in 1656 and again in 1675, many years before the Salem witch trials.
+"Cornet" Joseph Parsons (abt 1620-1683) is recorded as one of the founders of both Springfield and Northampton, Massachusetts.
+As Maud Newton points out, what this actually means is that he had permission to trade with native Americans and some skill in their languages, and used this privilege and this skill to swindle them out of large quantities of land.
+His wife Mary Bliss Parsons (abt 1628-1712) was charged twice with witchcraft, in 1656 and again in 1675, many years before the Salem witch trials.
 She was acquitted both times.
 After the first trial, her husband sued her accusers for slander and won.
 In a nice twist of history, Joseph and Mary Bliss Parsons were direct ancestors of an authentic modern would-be sorcerer, Marvel Whiteside "Jack" Parsons (1914-1952), early Caltech rocket scientist, co-founder of the Jet Propulsion Laboratories, and a disciple of the occultist Aleister Crowley.
 Joseph Parsons and Mary Bliss were 9X-great grandparents of Teresa.

 Susanna North Martin (1621-1692), hung as a witch at the peak of the Salem, Massachusetts insanity.
 She was initially accused in 1669, but her husband sued her accusers for slander and narrowly prevailed.
 Her husband then died in 1686, leaving her alone and unpopular.
 Her 1692 trial was a travesty redeemed only by her brave refusal to be bludgeoned into guilty submission.
 On Tuesday, 19 Jul 1692, 70 years old and defenseless, she was murdered by the Salem authorities at Gallows Hill.
 She is remembered in John Greenleaf Whittier's "The Witch's Daughter" and the folk song "Susanna Martin", recorded by Touchstone, among many others.
 On October 31, 2001, the Commonwealth of Massachusetts formally exonerated her, which probably made somebody feel better.
 10X-great grandmother of Teresa.
 Among her several accusers were William Brown (1615-1706), 11X-great grandfather of Teresa, and Jarvis Ring (1658-1728), Teresa's 8X-great grandfather.
 Bonus What Is There To Say I Can't Even: Susanna North Martin is also an 8X-great grandmother of Richard Bruce "Dick" Cheney, 46th Vice President of the United States and Lord of the Flies.